Lightning rod

 Lightning striking the lightning rod of the CN Tower in Toronto, Canada.

-A lightning rod or lightning conductor (British English) is a metal rod mounted on a structure and intended to protect the structure from a lightning strike.
-If lightning hits the structure, it is most likely to strike the rod and be conducted to ground through a wire, rather than passing through the structure, where it could start a fire or even cause electrocution.
-Lightning rods are also called finials, air terminals, or strike termination devices.
+A lightning rod or lightning conductor (British English) is a metal rod mounted on a structure and intended to protect it from a lightning strike.
+If lightning hits the structure, it is most likely to strike the rod and be conducted to ground through a wire, rather than passing through the structure, where it could start a fire or cause electrocution.
+In technical documents, lightning rods are generally referred to as 'strike termination devices'.

 In a lightning protection system, a lightning rod is a single component of the system.
 The lightning rod requires a connection to the earth to perform its protective function.
-Lightning rods come in many different forms, including hollow, solid, pointed, rounded, flat strips, or even bristle brush-like.
-The main attribute common to all lightning rods is that they are all made of conductive materials, such as copper and aluminum.
+Lightning rods come in many different forms, including hollow, solid, pointed, rounded, flat strips, or bristle brush-like.
+All lightning rods must be made of conductive materials, such as copper and aluminum.
 Copper and its alloys are the most common materials used in lightning protection.

 History

 The first proper lightning rod was assembled by Father Prokop Diviš, a Czech priest and scientist, who erected a grounded lightning rod in 1754.
 Diviš's design involved a vertical iron rod topped with a grounded wire, intended to attract lightning strikes and safely conduct them to the ground.
-His experimental apparatus, known as the "weather machine” predated Benjamin Franklin's more widely recognized experiments.
-Franklin, predating Diviš's work, independently developed and popularized his own lightning rod design, which became widely adopted across Europe and North America.
+His experimental apparatus, known as the weather machine predated Benjamin Franklin's more widely recognized experiments.
+Franklin then independently developed and popularized his own lightning rod design, which became widely adopted across Europe and North America.
 Franklin's contribution significantly advanced the understanding and application of lightning protection systems, although Diviš's earlier conceptual work remains an important milestone in the history of electrical safety engineering.